malikbenkirane/scle-scripts/README.md

-# SCLE: sensible command line environment
+# SCLE: sanitized command line environment

 For the real people and by sensible individuals.

 I propose a set from at most only NIX/GNU-friendly programs and at most only POSIX shell scripts to interact well with the non bloating tools you could have on your system.
 It still is good to read the manuals (GNU's documentation is astonishing).
-Give it some time to reach knowledge above your sensibility).
+Give it some time and reach upper knowledges.

-# How ?
+# How To Use ?

-`make` would copy all the scripts listed in the Makefile's `SCRIPTS` variable in `$HOME/.local/bin` and rename them so they don't have the `.sh` suffix anymore.
+`make` would copy all the scripts listed in the Makefile's `SCRIPTS` variable in `$HOME/.local/bin` and rename them so they don't keep the `.sh` suffix.

 Therefore if `$HOME/.local/bin` is in the `PATH` in your environement you could run any of the sensible scripts documented below